Judging

 Geraint Evans – Bioenergy Programme Manager, Energy Technologies Institute

-Rukhsana Faiz – Programme Manager Carbon Limiting Technologies, Non-Executive Director CEAD, former Chair, London & South East Group, The Institution of Chemical Engineers and Environmental Industry Sector Director, WSP.
+Rukhsana Faiz - Chair, London & South East Group, The Institution of Chemical Engineers and former Environmental Industry Sector Director, WSP.

 Toni Gladding – Senior Lecturer in Environmental Engineering, Open University

-Malcolm Grimston – Senior Research Fellow Energy Policy and Management Group, Imperial College and Associate Fellow Chatham House
+Malcolm Grimston - Associate Fellow Chatham House and Senior Research Fellow Energy Policy and Management Group, Imperial College

-Beverley Gower-Jones – Managing Partner Clean Growth Fund and CEO Carbon Limiting Technologies, former Performance Director QinetiQ and Vice President Shell Technology Ventures
+Beverley Gower-Jones - CEO Carbon Limiting Technologies, former Performance Director QinetiQ and Vice President Shell Technology Ventures

 Jim Halliday – Head of Energy Research Unit at (STFC) Rutherford Appleton Laboratory